 B i o

-Donald "DJ" Mitchell Jr. is chief diversity, equity, and inclusion officer, professor of education and chair for the M.Ed. in Higher Education Leadership and Social Justice Program at Bellarmine University in Louisville, Kentucky.
+Donald "DJ" Mitchell Jr. is chief diversity, equity, and inclusion officer, professor of education, and chair for the M.Ed. in Higher Education Leadership and Social Justice Program at Bellarmine University in Louisville, Kentucky.

 A native of Portsmouth, Virginia, Dr. Mitchell earned a Bachelor of Science in chemistry from Shaw University, the first historically Black institution in the South, a Master of Science in educational leadership from Minnesota State University, Mankato, and a PhD in educational policy and administration with a concentration in higher education from the University of Minnesota—Twin Cities.
 He also holds a diversity and inclusion certificate from Cornell University and the Certified Diversity Executive credential from the Institute for Diversity Certification.